guykrinsky/ctf/pwnable/mistake/README.md

-#writeup
+# writeup
 writeup for this level.

-The 'mistake' in this level is that the fd, gets the value 1.
+The 'mistake' at this level is that the fd gets the value 1.
-By this, instead of reading from password file, the program reading from standtart input.
+Because of this, instead of reading from password file, the program reads from standart input.